NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 ## 1. GitHub Website and Navigation

+The GitHub website more than just the cloud storage site for a project repository.
+GitHub has many powerful tools that provide the user the ability to update, modify and view documenation and code.
+Additionally, the issue tracking and project management tools make it an effective site to perform project management tasks on a (relatively, with training) easy to use website.

+You can access GitHub by going to:<br>
+www.github.com

+As NOAA and CI employees, you *must* have a GitHub account which is tied to your @noaa.gov email address.
+Your GitHub account can then be tied to the **NOAA-PMEL** account, giving you access to all of PMELs repositories and the ability to create Private repos.

 1. **User Site vs. NOAA-PMEL**
     <br> All work being accomplished under a funded NOAA project **MUST** be commited to a repository on the **NOAA-PMEL** page.